Dasharo/docs/docs/transparent-validation/ec-information/ec-explained.md

-# EC power states in NovaCustom laptops
+# EC power states brief explanation

-## Way the EC works right now

-### Turning off the computer while charger is plugged in
+## Power states

+This section describes the logic used by the EC to control platform power states depending on AC adapter presence.

+### Shutdown, with AC connected

 The machine switches to system power state S5, using little to no power.
 As a result pressing the power button to turn it on, will result in a warmboot.
 (S0 → S5 → S0)

-### Cutting off power feed while in S5
+### AC detach while turned off

 EC disables all power planes, and the platform is set to G3 power state.
 Therefore, in that case pressing the power button results in a coldboot.
 (S0 → S5 → G3 → S0)

-### Turning the computer off while not plugged in
+### Shutdown, with AC disconnected

-The machine actually enters S5 briefly and immediately after, it switches to G3 like intended.
-Like mentioned before, turning the computer from G3 results in a coldboot.
+The machine actually enters S5 and proceeds to G3 soon after.
+Pressing the power button will result a coldboot.
 (S0 → S5 → G3 → S0 )